t-d-k/LibreCrypt/docs/FAQ.md

 * Diskeeper Corporation's "Diskeeper"
 * The defragmentation tool which comes bundled with Windows (which is a simply a stripped down version of Diskeeper)

 The above systems have limitations which prevent them from "seeing" mounted volumes, all other tools will work as normal.
-Examples of defragmentation tools which work with DoxBox volumes include:
+Examples of defragmentation tools which work with LibreCrypt volumes include:

 * [O&O Defrag](http://www.oo-software.com/)
 * [Defraggler](http://www.defraggler.com/)